AzimsTech/AzimsTech.github.io/_posts/2019-03-20-how-to-delete-a-service-in-windows.md

   - How-to
 subtitle: Via Command Prompt
 ---
-If for some reason you have a few services that I want to completely uninstall.
+If for some reason you have a few services that you want to get rid of completely.
 Here I can show you how to do this step by step.

 Open Command Prompt As Administrator